Skip to main content

 Un-agented illustrators

-If you are not pitching a graphic novel project, go the the un-agented illustrator’s section for details on how to post.
+If you are not pitching a graphic novel project, go the the un-agented illustrator’s section for details on how to post a sample from your portfolio.
+If you post as an illustrator, you cannot also post a project.

 03